What are Assets in Accounting?

-An asset is a resource or property having a monetary/economic value possessed by an individual or entity, which is capable of producing some future economic benefit.
+An asset is a resource or property having a monetary/economic value possessed by an individual or entity, which is capable to generate some future economic benefit.
 Assets are generally brought in business to benefit from them and to increase the value of a business.
 In simple language, it means anything that a person “owns” say a house or equipment.
-In accounting context, an asset is a resource that can generate cash flows.
+In the accounting context, an asset is a resource that can generate cash flows.
 The assets are recorded on the balance sheet.
 They are found on the right-hand side of the balance sheet and can also be referred to as “Application of Funds”.
 The assets include furniture, machinery, accounts receivable, cash, investments, etc. We shall discuss various Types of Assets in this article.

 Assets are classified into different types based on their convertibility to cash; use in business or basis their physical existence.
 Assets are a part of the balance sheet and are stated at historical cost less depreciation deducted so far or at cost or at cost or market value, whichever is lower.

 Classification of Assets

 Assets are generally classified in the following three ways depending upon nature and type:

-Assets which are easily convertible into cash like stock, inventory, marketable securities, short-term investments, fixed deposits, accrued incomes, bank balances, debtors, prepaid expenses etc. are classified as current assets.
-Current assets are generally of a shorter life span as compared to fixed assets which last for a longer period.
+Assets which are easily convertible into cash like stock, inventory, marketable securities, short-term investments, fixed deposits, accrued incomes, bank balances, debtors, bills receivable, prepaid expenses etc. are classified as current assets.
+Current assets are generally of a shorter lifespan as compared to fixed assets which last for a longer period.
 Current assets can also be termed as liquid assets.

 Fixed assets are of a fixed nature in the context that they are not readily convertible into cash.
 They require elaborate procedure and time for their sale and converted into cash.
 Land, building, plant, machinery, equipment, and furniture are some examples of fixed assets.
 Other names used for fixed assets are non-current assets, long-term assets, or hard assets.
 Generally, the value of fixed assets generally reduces over a period of time (known as depreciation).

 Another classification of assets is based on their physical existence.
 According to this classification, an asset is either a tangible asset or intangible asset.